miniman13/videngwiki/software/audinate/dante-virtual-soundcard.md

 https://my.audinate.com/support/downloads/dante-virtual-soundcard

 ## Activation
-> Each Dante Virtual Soundcard license can be activated four times before you receive an error (“The license has been activated too many times”) preventing further activiations.
+> Each Dante Virtual Soundcard license can be activated four times before you receive the error (“The license has been activated too many times”) preventing further activiations.
 {.is-info}